BernardinoBeverly/myIonicApp/README.md

-node_modules folder is in the gitignore because its too big to add . that's why I put it in the gitignore
+node_modules folder are in the .gitignore because its too big and too long to git add .